rickkoe/worknotes/docs/Storage/flashsystem.md

 ### Spectrum Virtualize Remote Support IP Addresses

-#### **Content**

-To continue to allow IBM to provide remote support for your Spectrum Virtualize system, you need to make some changes to your environment before the end of December 2022.

-**Update:** Due to an unexpected infrastructure change there will only be a single, non-redundant, remote support server available to support clients between 1 November 2022 and 31 December 2022.
-Clients are advised to update their environments to use the new servers before the end of October.

-There are also changes to Fix Central IP addresses that require changes before the next Remote Code Upgrade is scheduled.

-The new remote support IP addresses are active and ready to use.
-For security reasons they do not respond to ping requests.

-**_Spectrum Virtualize Configuration_**

-The Spectrum Virtualize configuration must be updated to add the new IP addresses.

-The simplest way to achieve this change is to download and run the software upgrade test utility v36.0 or higher, which updates the configuration automatically.

-Alternatively, use the mksystemsupportcenter -proxy no -ip X.X.X.X -port 22  command to add the additional IP addresses manually.

-The list of currently configured remote support servers can be validated by using the lssystemsupportcentercommand.

-**Note**:  It is not possible to delete the default system support center servers (id 0 and 1).

-**_Remote Support Proxy_**

-IBM provides an optional product known as a Remote Support proxy that can be installed in your environment.
-This proxy coalesces the remote support traffic for multiple storage devices into a single server and tunnels the traffic through an HTTPS connection.

-Any Remote Support Proxy installations must be upgraded to v1.3.2 or higher

-**Note:**  The Remote Support proxy was deprecated in Spectrum Virtualize 8.4.2 and higher.
-The newer releases of software can use an industry standard HTTP proxy instead of the Remote Support proxy.

 **_Firewall Configuration_**

 Any firewall holes that were created to allow connections to the current IP addresses must be updated with the new IP addresses.